v-cakoll/docs.pl-pl/docs/core/tools/dotnet-sln.md

 ## <a name="name"></a>Nazwa

-`dotnet sln` -Modyfikuje plik rozwiązania .NET Core.
+`dotnet sln` — Modyfikuje plik rozwiązania .NET Core.

 ## <a name="synopsis"></a>Streszczenie